 - Sleep – When you are relaxed and full of energy, you are more likely to tackle daily challenges with more tact, recover better after exercise, achieve more and carry more purposeful conversations, hence stress less.
 Read this blog to find out how you can improve your sleep quality.

 - Meditation – a meditation routine can last as little as 3 minutes a day.
 What’s more important is that you do it consistently to feel the stress-reducing benefits.
 Read the blog written by our Naturya ambassador Louise to learn how meditation can help you re-energise.

 - Breathing – There is more to breathing than inhaling and exhaling.
 Performed mindfully as part of a daily routine, following a precise technique, breathing can have fantastic stress relieving benefits.
 Learn how to breathe for better stress management here.

 - Journaling and creating a priority list- Laying down your thoughts at the end of the day can help you understand your feelings in a more rational way, prevent racing thoughts at night, and help you decide on how you could better deal with daily stressors the following day.
 Similarly, writing down a priority list at the beginning of the day will help you have a better outlook of what to expect, how to plan your day, and what you could postpone to avoid feeling overwhelmed when things don’t work out how you expected.
 Not to mention that it’s incredibly satisfying to tick things off your list when they’re done!

-- Enjoy the small things in life – petting a dog, laughing with a friend, enjoying a delicious meal, getting a massage, and doing some form of exercise.
+- Enjoy the small things in life – petting a dog, laughing with a friend, enjoying a delicious drink or meal, getting a massage, and doing some form of exercise.
 These are all proven to boost one or more happiness hormones including serotonin, dopamine and endorphins.